Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Introduction

 \section{Introduction}

 Diaspora studies lie at the intersection of the humanities and social sciences, encompassing disciplines as diverse as geography, sociology, history, anthropology, psychology, political science, and statistics.
-Today numerous universities have research centers devoted to diaspora studies~\cite{London,Toronto,Vanderbilt,Scottish,TelAviv,Australia}.
-There is, in particular, significant academic interest in the Chinese diaspora, with numerous books and papers written on the topic.
-For example, Wang~\cite{ChineseOverseas} provides a historical introduction to the Chinese diaspora and the main patterns and themes involved.
-Liu~\cite{Liu2006} gives an overview of the field of Chinese diaspora studies and how it has evolved over a period of several decades.
-Ma and Cartier~\cite{MaCartier}, edited by two geographers, bring geographical concepts of space, place, mobility, and identity to the foreground for Chinese migration research.

 Data for diaspora analysis has traditionally come from surveys and censuses.
 These approaches, however, tend to lack quantitative up-to-date information and are subject to significant biases resulting from undercoverage and low response rates.
 Snowball and convenience sampling -- as two popular sample surveys -- are costly and time consuming, and are typically limited to a small number of cities or regions~\cite{belai2007enabling}.
 Mail-out surveys must be tailored to each respondent's preferences and interests, rendering response rates stubbornly low~\cite{bloch2005development,nworah2005study}.

 In this paper, we propose using ``country-centric mobile apps'' for collecting fine-grained geographic and time data for worldwide diaspora.
 Country-centric mobile apps are mobile apps that are primarily used by residents of a specific country.
 For example, the immensely popular WeChat app is used by more than 1.1 billion people, with the large majority of these users being of Chinese heritage, including Chinese citizens living in China or ethnic Chinese in the worldwide Chinese diaspora.
 In China today, essentially {\em all} messaging is done over WeChat, as SMS and other messaging services have been fully supplanted by WeChat.
 Similarly, in South Korea the vast majority of the messaging takes over the country-centric app Kakao Talk, and in Russia most of the messaging takes place over VK.
 Yik Yak, an anonymous message board app, is primarily used by students in U.S. universities.
 Table~\ref{tab:nearby} lists some popular country-centric and culture-centric mobile apps.